KW-M/virtual-gamepad-lib/README.md

   GamepadEmulator,
   GamepadDisplay,
-  CenterTransformOrigin, CenterTransformOriginDebug, // utilities gamepadButtonType, gamepadDirection, gamepadEmulationState // enums } from "virtual-gamepad-lib";
+  CenterTransformOrigin, CenterTransformOriginDebug, // utilities gamepadButtonType, gamepadDirection, gamepadEmulationState, // ... enums } from "virtual-gamepad-lib";
 // typescript types can be imported just the same with import type { ... } from 'virtual-gamepad-lib';

 /* ------ OR if using common.js ------- */
 const {